li9com/learn-openshift/lab01-lab-environment-overview/README.md

 To view or setup config directly use the 'config' command.
 ```

-Note! it is expected that oc is not connected to the cluster under the "vagrant" user
+Note!
+It is expected that oc is not connected to the cluster under the "vagrant" user.

 - Connect to the OpenShift cluster installed on the local machine